My City Council

 Making a Public Comment

 Council welcomes public comment before regular council meetings.
 Fill out the online form below for your chance to make a public comment at the next regular Monday Council meeting.
-Read the procedures for public comment.
-Please submit with the form below, technical issues with online form.
-Working to correct.
+Please read the revised rules and procedures

 Registrations can also be submitted: